first-digital-finance/pyrmq/README.md

 #### DLX-DLK Retry Logic
 What if you wanted to retry a failure on a consumed message?
-PyRMQ offers a custom solution that keeps your message in queues while retrying in an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) fashion.
+PyRMQ offers a custom solution that keeps your message in queues while retrying periodically for a set amount of times.

 This approach uses [dead letter exchanges and queues](https://www.rabbitmq.com/dlx.html) to republish a message to your original queue once it has expired.
 PyRMQ creates this "retry" queue for you with the default naming convention of